 What is the role of community helpers in our daily life?

 Community helpers are people who live and work right alongside the rest of us in our communities.
-Community helpers take care of us and play an important role in our society.
+Community helpers take care of us and play an essential role in our society.

 The Important Role the People Play in Our Lives

-I can hear Mr. Rogers now as he takes his shoes off and sings “Won’t You Be My Neighbor?”
+I can hear Mr. Rogers now as he takes his shoes off and sings, “Won’t You Be My Neighbor?”
 So vividly, the thought practically brings tears to my eyes.
 How can one person impact the lives of so many young children?

-How to Teach Kids about these Roles
+How to Teach Kids about Community Helpers

-Such an important topic to bring home to children for a lot of reasons such as safety, thoughtfulness, understanding the way the world works (e.g. the mail doesn’t just magically appear in our mailbox, someone actually delivers it).
+Such an important topic to bring home to children for a lot of reasons such as safety, thoughtfulness, and understanding of the way the world works (e.g., the mail doesn’t just magically appear in our mailbox, someone actually delivers it).

 I was thrilled to see that Safari LTD created a “People” Toob, the perfect complement and tool to teach children about Community Helpers.
 So I jumped on the chance to own the Toob and use it for this very purpose – beginning the conversation about these community helpers, the people who take care of us.
 There are seven figures included in this Toob.

-We’re lucky in Seattle to live near so many farms that grow food in healthy and sustainable ways for our environment.
+We’re lucky to be in an area near so many farms that grow food in healthy and sustainable ways for our environment.
 We are even luckier that we get to attend Farm School and visit these farms for pumpkin picking and harvesting.

 My sons are in love with the figures included in Safari’s People Toob.
 Their imaginations are running wild with ideas to incorporate with their People.
 Heartwarming to see such a simple product inspiring them so much.